doctrine/phpcr-odm-documentation/en/reference/events.rst

 the life-time of their registered documents.

-- prePersist - occurs before a new document is created in the repository
+- prePersist - occurs before a new document is created in the repository;
-- postPersist - occurs after a document has been created in repository. generated fields will be available in this state.
+- postPersist - occurs after a document has been created in repository.
+  Generated fields will be available in this state;
-- preUpdate - occurs before an existing document is updated in the repository, during the flush operation
+- preUpdate - occurs before an existing document is updated in the repository, during the flush operation;
-- postUpdate - occurs after an existing document has successfully been updated in the repository
+- postUpdate - occurs after an existing document has successfully been updated in the repository;
-- postLoad - occurs after the document has been loaded from the repository
+- postLoad - occurs after the document has been loaded from the repository;
-- preMove - occurs before a document move operation is persisted to the PHPCR session during flush
+- preMove - occurs before a document move operation is persisted to the PHPCR session during flush;
-- postMove - occurs after a document move operation has been persisted to the PHPCR session during flush
+- postMove - occurs after a document move operation has been persisted to the PHPCR session during flush;
-- preRemove - occurs before a document is removed from the repository
+- preRemove - occurs before a document is removed from the repository;
-- postRemove - occurs after the document has been successfully removed from the repository
+- postRemove - occurs after the document has been successfully removed from the repository;
 - preFlush - occurs at the very beginning of a flush operation.
-This event is not a lifecycle callback.
+This event is not a lifecycle callback;
 - onFlush - occurs after the change-sets of all managed documents have been computed.
-This event is not a lifecycle callback.
+This event is not a lifecycle callback;
 - postFlush - occurs at the end of a flush operation.
-This event is not a lifecycle callback.
+This event is not a lifecycle callback;
 - onClear - occurs when the DocumentManager#clear() operation is invoked, after all references to documents have been removed from the unit of work.
+This event is not a lifecycle callback;
+- loadClassMetadata - occurs after mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
 This event is not a lifecycle callback.
-- loadClassMetadata - occurs after mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml).
-Contrary to the others, this event is **not a lifecycle callback**.

 .. note::